 Have you ever struggled with “why leaders don’t get it?”
 It frustrates me to see so many leaders stop themselves from achieving great success and continue to play small.
-Unwillingness or fear stops them from learning or investing in the things that matter most.
-Even though the research is clear that leaders who commit to creating high-performance measurement cultures are more successful at increasing revenues, efficiencies, and external relationships, the majority of leaders find excuses for why they shouldn’t invest in these practices (Impact & Excellence, 2014).
+Unwillingness or fear stops otherwise successful leaders from learning or investing in the things that matter most.
+Even though the research is clear that successful leaders commit to creating high-performance measurement cultures and are more successful at increasing revenues, efficiencies, and external relationships, the majority of leaders find excuses for why they shouldn’t invest in these practices (Impact & Excellence, 2014).

-Many social sector leaders feel the same way.
+Many successful leaders in the social sector feel the same way.
 Here are some comments (directly from our recent survey of social sector leaders) around the challenges nonprofit and government leaders face when trying to implement outcomes and performance measures to increase their organization’s impact and excellence.

 - Many grant professionals (myself included) would love to hire you to help our organization build a performance management culture.
 But those decisions are so far above my head.
 Our decision makers are stressed out and my floating this idea past them doesn’t go anywhere.